open-edge-insights/eii-core/CONTRIBUTING.md

 Below are some additional stuff that developers should adhere to:

-* Since there is no batch feature available in the currently deployed IT gitlab version, let’s not bloat the reviewers inboxes with “done” messages.
-If one is done addressing comments and pushing the changes, he/she can leave a comment saying that all the above review comments have been addressed.
-Only for those comments, where in we need extra clarifications, we can have discussion on them.

-* It’s been noticed when we merge the merge-request with squash and merge feature especially when there are multiple commits for the same change, gitlab only picks up the merge-request title and doesn’t pick up the description added in the merge-request description and doesn’t give a preview of how the commit message would look like at the time of merging (More details at https://gitlab.com/gitlab-org/gitlab-ce/issues/49803) which is very bad as we developers add useful definition there which will not make it to commit history.
+* Please batch all your comments by adding to `review` by clicking on `Start a review` to start and add all further comments by clicking on `Add to review`.
+  Once done adding all the review comments, click on `Finish review` and subsequently on `Submit review` buttons to submit all of your review comments.
+  This way all the reviewers involved will get notified only once through an email notification.

+* In a merge request (i.e., on a feature/bugfix branch) one can have as many commits as possible.
+If all the commits are related to a single feature (eg: one has addressed review comments or fixed something etc.,), just ensure the `Title` and `Description` of the merge-request is up-to-date with respect to what is been added/modified/removed etc., This way, the maintainer during merging your merge request will squash all your commits into one and modify the squashed commit message to have both the `Title` and `Description` of the merge request.

+  If merge-request has a single commit, then automatically it gets picked up in your merge-request description.

-  To circumvent this, all of us can maintain just a single commit with all the additional details in our commit description.
-Luckily unlike github, you can compare the force pushed changes with the previous version in gitlab which will be very helpful for reviewers.
+  If one wants to just keep ammending the single commit, he/she can do so as well as gitlab allows to compare the force pushed changes with the previous version which will be very helpful for reviewers.

-*	Whenever one sees any failure in the pre-merge build, just check if “rebasing” your merge-request in the gitlab UI can solve the issue (there will be rebase button).
-If not, please apply access to CI environment to see the reason behind failure.
+* Whenever one sees any failure in the pre-merge build, just check if “rebasing” your merge-request branch with latest master and re-push can fix the issue.
+  If not, please apply access to CI environment(check [CITests repo README.md](https://gitlab.devtools.intel.com/Indu/IEdgeInsights/CITests/blob/master/README.md)) to see the reason behind failure.